Belalaris/CasRel/README.md

 ## DuIE

 Baidu dataset is actually a part of DuIE, so if you want to get a better model, choose this larger dataset for training.
+The data given have **48 relation types**.
-The data structure is the same as that of Baidu.
+The data structure is the same as that in Baidu dataset.

 I also did some statistics: